Man (35) convicted of sexually abusing childhood friend’s son

 The then eight-year-old boy told gardaíthat the accused was not nice to him, that he said he hated him, he hurt him and he “had sex with me”.
 The child said the man would wake him up and drag him into different beds, including his mother’s bed and an attic bed the accused used to sleep in.

-He later explained to the garda that when he said the man had sex with him, he meant that the man pulled down his own trousers and made him touch his willy.
-He said the man would cover his mouth and nose with his hand and make him touch his willy by grabbing his hand.
+He later explained to the garda that when he said the man had sex with him, he meant that the man pulled down his own trousers and made him touch his penis He said the man would cover his mouth and nose with his hand and make him touch his penis by grabbing his hand.

 The jury were also shown a DVD recording of the older boy, who is now 17, being interviewed by specialist gardaí in 2013.